hdaifeh/Project_4/REST_API_routes.md

-//*Connect to your MySQL server using the following command (replace [username] and [password] with your MySQL username and password):*//
+//*Connect to my MySQL server using the following command (replace [username] and [password] with your MySQL username and password):*//

 mysql -u [username] -p [password]